How To Polish Aluminum Engine Parts

 Filing Aluminum

-Because the depth of the pitting, I began with a 12" course metal file.
+Because the depth of some of the pitting, I started with a 12" course metal file.

 NOTE: Aluminum is a soft metal and is easy to over-file.